Your vision needs a spark.

 So often, when we read articles about individuals in successful businesses, we assume it’s a blaze of an idea that sweeps through their life and lights their purpose and vision.
 While yes, that can be true, it’s also important to know that to strike light in the darkness, you only need a spark.

 Think about your own life for a moment.
 Press into what elements of your life are the match.
 When you’re around them, do they spark?
 Can you physically feel it?
 Does it immediately fuel your flame?
 That very thing is part of the leadership journey you are on.
 Listen to it.
 Let it be your guide.

 Do you have a particular vision or thought of who your mentor “should” be?
 Maybe that they “should” live in the same city?
 That they were only meant for a specific season?
+They’re too busy to connect with you?
+Are you making assumptions?
 If we exclude mentorship opportunities through false assumptions of what a mentor should be, we lose an opportunity for growth.

 Mentors are here to guide our path.
 They encourage the positive aspects in us, help to make us stronger, wiser, and more articulate.
 Often times they will help purge the false thinking we create in our minds.
 Mentors can help us identify the truth and understand areas of improvement.
 Pause for a second and be honest with yourself.